- Start date: September

 If you successfully complete all assessments you’ll then undertake a 10-week research project.
 This can be at the University or with an external company or organisation.
 You’ll submit a thesis at the end of August.

-The Strathclyde Institute of Pharmacy & Biomedical Sciences (SIPBS) offers an excellent environment for research and teaching.
-It’s located in a new building with several laboratories.
-All are fitted with modern equipment.
+The Strathclyde Institute of Pharmacy & Biomedical Sciences offers an excellent environment for research and teaching, located in a state-of-the-art building with several laboratories fitted with modern equipment.
 SIPBS is unique in the UK and contains centres such as the Cancer Research UK Formulation Unit and CMAC.
 Staff from both these centres contribute to this course.

 Generic Biomedical & Pharmaceutical Research Skills